HENILX0/ESP32_SMART_ROBOT-/README.md

 ### Firmware & Development Note

 * **Note on Code Reconstruction:** During the development phase, the original Arduino IDE code was accidentally lost.
-However, the firmware has been successfully rewritten and optimized from scratch for the ESP32 platform.
+However, the firmware has been successfully rewritten and optimized from scratch for the ESP32.
 * **Current Implementation:** The current script handles core functionalities including servo-driven ultrasonic scanning, multi-directional motor control (Forward, Right, Left, Stop), and actuator logic.
 Future updates will introduce advanced spatial mapping, IMU sensor fusion (MPU6050), and trigonometric coordinate calculations for precise autonomous object relocation.